Peeragogy/Peeragogy.github.io/action.md

 pedagogic discourse for research education*.
 Studies in Higher Education, 30(5):501–516.

+*Further Questions*

+**What subject or skill does YOUR group want to learn?**
+OR
+**What product or service does YOUR group want to produce?**
+- identify members & subgroups
+- survey members: interests, motivations, skills, experience, time
+- other

+**What learning theory and practice does the group need to know to put together a successful peer-learning program?**
+OR
+**What specific theory and research does the group need to meet production or service goals?**
+- who has gone before?
+(RRR pattern)
+- similar groups & organizations
+- best & worst practices
+- other similar products, for production
+- proven success strategies
+- other

 **Week 2.
 Other people can support you in achieving your goal and make the work more fun too.**